 - Marital status: This is another possible discount based on your change in marital status.
 When updating your personal information from “single” to “married,” your rate may drop an average of $50 per year.
 Whether or not it’s true, married people are considered more stable drivers who likely share driving responsibilities.

 - Multi-policy discount: As newlyweds, you may also be moving in together –– whether renting or buying a home or condo –– and this could offer a chance to combine all of your insurance policies with one company, potentially leading to discounts.

 Should my spouse and I have separate policies?

 If your spouse has a bad driving record or limited experience as a licensed driver there is typically no way to avoid this affecting your premium when you combine policies.
 Marriage legally binds you together with another person, so it is unlikely that you will be able to get a car insurance policy and not list your spouse.

 However, it may not always make sense for you to merge car insurance policies with your new spouse.
 However, many auto insurers require combined policies, so you’ll need to check with both insurance companies if you and your spouse want to keep your policies separate.

 Can I exclude my spouse from my car insurance?

 Likely not, but this will depend on the insurance company you choose.
-Typically, even if spouses wish to maintain separate finances, they must be listed as drivers on each other’s car insurance policies.
+Typically, even if spouses wish to maintain separate finances, they usually must be listed as drivers on each other’s car insurance policies.
 This means that your spouse’s driving history will likely affect your insurance premiums.
-In some states, your spouse’s credit could also affect your premium.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: